Evertras/lakitu/README.md

 * Create multiple lakitus to make a real clustered server plane
 * Play with Consul templating
 * Consul auth for API/CLI from host machine
+* Better system for Consul cert generation, this is currently fragile/bleh